Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

-Like most states, Texas does not have an explicit age requirement (a few states require the appointed agent to be at least 18 years of age).
+Like most states, Texas does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
 That said, we do recommend that you pick a responsible individual that you trust or one of the services listed above.
 If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
 Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

 Yes.
 If your registered agent is an individual, that person must live in Texas.
 If your agent is a business entity, that company must either be a domestic Texas business or one with the authority to conduct business in the state.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify you in writing, and then they’ll file the Resignation of Registered Agent form, which has no fee.
 This form is not effective until 31 days after it’s received by the Secretary of State.
-During that time, you should find a replacement agent, so there is no lapse in your registered agent coverage.
+During that time, you should find a replacement agent so there is no lapse in your registered agent coverage.

 As long as you file compliantly and ensure that there is no lapse in your registered agent coverage, you won’t incur any additional penalties or fees.
 That keeps your fee to change your agent at just $15 (for most entity types; nonprofits usually pay $5).